gordicaleksa/pytorch-original-transformer/README.md

 * Beam decoding (turns out it's not that easy to implement this one!)
 * BPE and shared source-target vocab (I'm using SpaCy now)

+The repo already has everything it needs, these are just the bonus points.
+I've tested everything from environment setup, to automatic model download, etc.

 ## Video learning material

 I also made a video covering how I approached learning transformers, you can check it out on [my YouTube channel:](https://www.youtube.com/watch?v=bvBK-coXf9I&ab_channel=TheAIEpiphany)